 - Time booked for your thoughts.
 With the tethering to technology that happens to us throughout the course of a day, it is clear that we treat time with our thoughts as a low-level priority.
 Even if you can’t book a week away to thin, it isn’t hard to book a meeting with yourself, when you are off-limits to everything but your thoughts.

 Think-time and reflection don’t just happen when we are alone.
 Startups will inevitably engage in discourse and dialogue through meetings.
-You need to insure effective discourse in meetings (“thinking out loud”) by making sure there are no negative consequences to dissent and debate.
-Otherwise meetings will be perceived as a waste of time by the people who count.
+You need to ensure effective discourse in meetings (“thinking out loud”) by making sure there are no negative consequences to dissent and debate.
+Otherwise, meetings will be perceived as a waste of time by the people who count.

 While technology and the Internet allow you to act and react more quickly than ever before, you need more than ever to consider decisions reflectively before making them.
 In addition to solving problems the right way, make sure you are solving the right problems.